 Mapleton home prices are not only among the most expensive in Utah, but Mapleton real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mapleton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mapleton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mapleton is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Mapleton who work in office and administrative support (14.37%), management occupations (12.25%), and sales jobs (10.66%).
+There are especially a lot of people living in Mapleton who work in management occupations (14.42%), sales jobs (11.79%), and office and administrative support (11.37%).

 Also of interest is that Mapleton has more people living here who work in computers and math than 95% of the places in the US.

 Mapleton is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Mapleton’s overall crime rate is lower than average for the country.
+Finally, Mapleton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Mapleton in 2010 was $24,992, which is upper middle income relative to Utah and the nation.
-This equates to an annual income of $99,968 for a family of four.
-However, Mapleton contains both very wealthy and poor people as well.
+The per capita income in Mapleton in 2018 was $37,344, which is wealthy relative to Utah and the nation.
+This equates to an annual income of $149,376 for a family of four.

 The people who call Mapleton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mapleton residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Mapleton include German, Scottish, Irish, and European.
+The greatest number of Mapleton residents report their race to be White, followed by Native American.
+Important ancestries of people in Mapleton include English, Danish, European, Swedish, and German.

 The most common language spoken in Mapleton is English.
-Other important languages spoken here include Pacific Island languages and Spanish.
+Other important languages spoken here include Spanish and Pacific Island languages.